mrassell/homemade-neural-network/README.md

 **This project implements a neural network from scratch (No TensorFlow or Pytorch) using NumPy to classify handwritten digits from the MNIST dataset.**

-Credit goes to Samson Zhang's YouTube Video "Building a neural network FROM SCRATCH" which taught me the linear algebra (I included my notes in a Notion doc below)
+Credit goes to Samson Zhang's YouTube Video "Building a neural network FROM SCRATCH" which taught me the linear algebra.
+I included my notes in a Notion doc below

 ## Prerequisites